sorjente/python-cli-template/README.md

 # Template for CLI tools in Python

-This is a basic template for a CLI toom made with Python.
+This is a basic template for a CLI tool made with Python.
 It contains all the necessary tools for unit testing and code coverage.

 ## Dependencies